 - If you have participated by responding to at least 65% but less thatn 75% of the questions posed, 2 points will be added to your total course score.

 To have your clicker participation recorded, you need to REGISTER your clicker for this course.
-Once you have checked out your clicker from the library, log in to Blackboard and click on your Math 3200 course link.
-In the left-hand navigation menu, click on “Tools,” then “iClicker Student Registration”.
+Once you have checked out your clicker from the library, log in to Canvas and click on your Math 3200 course link.
+In the left-hand navigation menu, click on Course, then iClicker Registration.
 The iClicker comes with two AAA batteries, which should not need to be replaced during the semester.
 However, if batteries do need to be replaced, the student who has checked out the iClicker is responsible for replacing them.

 Some useful links and references: